-A great way to learn more about Indian culture is to experience one of the country's most important holidays.
-On this page, we've put together all the essential information about when to go, how to celebrate, where to celebrate, and all the practical advice you need for planning your Diwali trip to India.
+A great way to learn more about Indian culture is to experience one of the country"s most important holidays.
+On this page, we"ve put together all the essential information about when to go, how to celebrate, where to celebrate, what hotels to look for, and all the practical advice you need for planning your Diwali trip to India.

 Like most Indian holidays, the date of Diwali changes every year according to the Hindu calendar which is based on both solar and lunar cycles.
 The main day of Diwali celebrations falls on the night of the new moon in the Hindu month of Kartika and therefore usually takes in late October or November.

-We recommend spending at least 7-10 days in India during the celebrations.
-This way, you can experience the holiday while giving yourself enough time to see the main attractions like the Taj Mahal in Agra and Red Fort in Delhi.
+Because of this, we recommend spending at least 7-10 days in India if you plan to visit for Diwali.
+This way, you can experience the holiday while giving yourself enough time to travel the country and see other parts of India as well.

 The first day of Diwali (Dhanteras) is often celebrated by deep cleaning the home to welcome the goddess Lakshmi and buying gold and silver items to bring good fortune.
 The second day (Choti Diwali) is celebrated by decorating homes with lights and performing rituals.

-After day three, celebrations begin to wind down and the fourth day (Padwa) is dedicated to celebrating the love between husbands and wives, while the fifth day (Bhai Duj) is for celebrating the bond between siblings and cousins.
+After day three, celebrations begin to wind down and the fourth day (Padwa) is dedicated to celebrating the love between husband and wife while the fifth day (Bhai Duj) is for celebrating the bond between siblings and cousins.